-The International Union of Biochemistry and Molecular Biology uses the accepted name 'fructan β -fructosidase' for the enzyme numbered EC 3.2.1.80, which is the name used in the draft variation.
-However, the synonym 'fructanase' was used by the applicant in the application and has been referred to in this draft Explanatory Statement.
+The International Union of Biochemistry and Molecular Biology uses the accepted name 'fructan β -fructosidase' for the enzyme numbered EC 3.2.1.80, which is the name used in the variation.
+However, the synonym 'fructanase' was used by the applicant in the application and has been referred to in this Explanatory Statement.

-The permitted technological purpose for this enzyme would be prescribed in column 2 of the table i.e. for use as a processing aid in the manufacture of bakery products.
+The permitted technological purpose for this enzyme is prescribed in column 2 of the table i.e. for use as a processing aid in the manufacture of bakery products.

-The permission would be subject to the condition, as prescribed in column 3 of the table, that the maximum permitted level or amount of this enzyme that may be present in the food must be consistent with GMP.
+The permission is subject to the condition, as prescribed in column 3 of the table, that the maximum permitted level or amount of this enzyme that may be present in the food must be consistent with GMP.

-If approved, item [1] of the draft variation would permit the proposed use of the proteinengineered variant of the enzyme fructanase (EC 3.2.1.80) sourced from a genetically modified Trichoderma reesei containing the fructanase gene from Lactobacillus crispatus as a processing aid in accordance with the Code.
+The effect of item [1] of the Schedule to the variation is to permit the proposed use of the protein engineered variant of the enzyme fructanase (EC 3.2.1.80) sourced from a genetically modified Trichoderma reesei containing the fructanase gene from Lactobacillus crispatus as a processing aid in accordance with the Code.